Fragmented Disc Surgery

 - And more

 Should these non-surgical treatments prove ineffective, or if the condition grows gradually worse, fragmented disc surgerymay be considered.
 The team of spine surgeons at Laser Spine Institute offers a compelling alternative, minimally invasive spine surgery, which offers many benefits over traditional open neck or open back surgery.

 The difference is in the precision.
-Where open back surgery requires a large initial cut, muscle dissection and tissue trauma, at Laser Spine Institute, we utilize state-of-the-art technology to carefully remove just the fragments of the disc that are pressing on nerves or are clogging nerve passageways.
+Where open back surgery requires a large initial cut, muscle disruption and tissue trauma, at Laser Spine Institute, we utilize state-of-the-art technology to carefully remove just the fragments of the disc that are pressing on nerves or are clogging nerve passageways.
 We are able to accomplish this through a very small incision in the neck or back.
 The result is a procedure that is less painful, less risky and requires less rehabilitation.

 To learn more about minimally invasive spine procedures for the treatment of fragmented discs, contact Laser Spine Institute today.
 We would be glad to provide your MRI review and answer any questions that you have.